peteclark-ft/ersatz/README.md

 For example, to stub an `/__health` API call, you can use the following configuration:

 ```
-version: 1.0.0 # the ersatz fixtures version.
-Releases will be backwards compatible
+version: 2.0.0 # the ersatz fixtures version.
+Releases will try to be backwards compatible
 fixtures:
    /__health: # the path of the stub
       get: # the http method